KavishShah09/Issue-Logger/README.md

 # Simple App to register and log Issues

-> The is project was made in the process of learning Redux.
+> The project was made in the process of learning Redux.

 ## Quick Start